 Wave 2: Is initiated where students have failed to make adequate progress (academically, socially or emotionally) as identified by the SENDCo through the identification and assessment arrangements.
 Criteria for Wave 2 include:

 - Consistent under-performance following quality first teaching

 - Teacher's observations

 - Previous school's teachers' comments

 - Concerns from staff or parents

 Provision from within the school's resources is identified to help meet the student's needs.
-Interventions may include attending support session with the Literacy Consultant.
+Interventions may include: